DTreg1/ChefSpAIce/docs/SETUP_GUIDE.md

 2. **Missing or invalid secrets** - Double-check all credentials
 3. **HTTPS required** - OAuth providers require HTTPS for production

-### "Unknown authentication strategy" Error
-This means the passport strategy wasn't initialized.
+### Session Not Persisting
 Check:
-1. Server startup logs for strategy initialization
+1. `SESSION_SECRET` is set and consistent
-2. Ensure OAuth is properly configured in server/index.ts
+2. Database connection is working

-### Post-Login Issues
-If users can't access the app after login:
-1. Check browser console for JavaScript errors
-2. Verify the API response format matches frontend expectations
-3. Clear browser cache and cookies
+3. The `sessions` table exists in database

-### Push Notifications Not Working
+### AI Features Not Working
 Check:
+1. `OPENAI_API_KEY` is set correctly
+2. Key has sufficient credits/quota
+3. Check server logs for API errors

+### Push Notifications Not Sending
+Check:
-1. FCM/APNs credentials are real (not dummy)
+1. VAPID/FCM/APNs credentials are real (not placeholder)
 2. Device tokens are valid and registered
 3. Proper certificates are uploaded